vdaas/vald/docs/user/get-started.md

 ## About

-Vald is distributed high scalable and high-speed approximate nearest neighbor search engine.<br>
+Vald is a distributed highly scalable and fast approximate nearest neighbor dense vector search engine.<br>
-It provides the searching result of any input (e.g. word, sentence, image ...) which is coverted to a multi-dimensional vector when searching the neighbor.<br>
+It provides the search result of any input (e.g. word, sentence, image and etc.) which is coverted to a multi-dimensional vector when searching the neighbor.<br>
 Vald is designed base on Cloud Native.
 It uses the fastest ANN Algorithm [NGT](https://github.com/yahoojapan/NGT) to search neighbors.